What Do I Do If I Live in Omaha and My Parent is Resistant to Giving Up the Car Keys?

 Omaha, Nebraska is blessed to have a Center for Successful Aging at the University of Nebraska Medical Center.
 They have a wealth of resources available including a nice article addressing the question, what do I do if my parent is resistant to giving up the car keys?
 What resources do I have in the Omaha area?

-As our director, Joan Davelis, R.N. said when we asked her about the topic, “As soon as the adult children notice problematic driving practices, they should address them with their parent.
+As our director, Taylor Bopes, said when we asked her about the topic, “As soon as the adult children notice problematic driving practices, they should address them with their parent.
 Don’t wait until the day before taking the license away to tell the parent the plans.
 The more time the parent has to think about what is going to happen–the better.
 Remember they are losing a main source of independence.
 Be patient, kind, and understanding!”

 Her comments tie into the article directly because it’s best to begin the conversation and not wait for the following events or excuses to play out on their own, as the article points out: (read the full article here)